gfcapalbo/odoo-nairobi-course/docs/lesson_6_data.rst

                         https://github.com/OCA/OCB/blob/10.0/odoo/tools/convert.py#L494

-                * knowing these internals is important, because every "convenience"  method/tag/function , while making our lives easier for rapid development is a level of abstraction that obfucates comprehension in case something goes wrong. * (personally i would prefer to tag everything as a record, it is coherent and mantains tighter connection to the data, but it is not commony done)
+                * knowing these internals is important, because every "convenience"  method/tag/function , while making our lives easier for rapid development is a level of abstraction that obfucates comprehension in case something goes wrong. * (personally i would prefer to tag everything as a record, it is coherent and mantains tighter connection to the data, but it is not commonly done)

                 Now let's add to our module a menu for opening an action that opens a tree view for out 'todo' model.

-                Normally menuitems and actions are not contained in the /data folder but in the /views folder together with formviews, on the other hand, when we will study  wizards, which  is a special type of model (transient model) , we will see them contained in the /wizard folder.
+                Normally menuitems and actions are not contained in the /data folder but in the /views folder together with formviews, on the other hand, when we will study  wizards, which  i s a special type of model (transient model) , we will see them contained in the /wizard folder.
                 Logically it makes no difference , it's about code readability.

                         Internal view priorities.